johannschopplich/nuxt-api-party/docs/essentials/getting-started.md

 # Getting Started

-This guide will walk you through setting up Nuxt API Party and making your first API requests with generated, type-safe composables.
+Nuxt API Party needs one configured endpoint before it generates anything.

 ::: tip Prerequisites
 Make sure you have [Nuxt 4](https://nuxt.com/docs/getting-started/installation) installed in your project.